-Join us for this week’s CuSPP Seminar (taking place via zoom)
+Please join us for the next CuSPP Seminar (taking place both in-person and via zoom)

 Thursday 8 June, 1-2pm, AD Hope Conference Room (see CuSPP email or contact firstname.lastname@example.org for zoom link).